ashokreddy1613/Interview/Interview-Questions.md

 0/5 nodes are available: insufficient memory.

 The error 0/5 nodes are available: insufficient memory means the pod's memory request cannot be satisfied by any node.
-- I would:
+    I would:
-  - Inspect pod memory requests
+    Inspect pod memory requests
-  - Check node memory capacity and usage
+    Check node memory capacity and usage
-  - Adjust requests or scale the cluster accordingly
+    Adjust requests or scale the cluster accordingly

 ### What is the difference between scaling and autoscaling in Kubernetes?
 1. Scaling (Manual Scaling)
-   - Scaling is when you manually increase or decrease the number of pod replicas or nodes based on your own analysis or requirement.
+Scaling is when you manually increase or decrease the number of pod replicas or nodes based on your own analysis or requirement.
 2. Autoscaling (Dynamic Scaling)
-   - Autoscaling is automatic — Kubernetes adjusts resources based on real-time metrics like CPU, memory, or custom metrics.
+Autoscaling is automatic — Kubernetes adjusts resources based on real-time metrics like CPU, memory, or custom metrics.

 ### If I don't specify TargetPort in the service object, what is it going to do?
-If you don't specify targetPort in a Kubernetes Service object, Kubernetes will default the targetPort to the same value as the port field.
+If you don’t specify targetPort in a Kubernetes Service object, Kubernetes will default the targetPort to the same value as the port field.

 ### What are the different types of secrets in Kubernetes?
-In my experience, I mostly work with:
+In my experience, I mostly work with
 1. Opaque (default)
-   - This is the most commonly used type.
+    This is the most commonly used type.
 It stores generic key-value pairs such as:
-     - API keys
+    API keys
-     - DB passwords
+    DB passwords
-     - Tokens
+    Tokens

-2. kubernetes.io/tls
+🔹 2. kubernetes.io/tls
-   - Used for storing TLS certificates and private keys in PEM format.
-It's typically used for Ingress TLS termination or mutual TLS between services.
+    Used for storing TLS certificates and private keys in PEM format.
+It’s typically used for Ingress TLS termination or mutual TLS between services.

-3. kubernetes.io/dockerconfigjson
+🔹 3. kubernetes.io/dockerconfigjson
-   - Stores Docker registry credentials to pull images from private container registries.
+    Stores Docker registry credentials to pull images from private container registries.

 ### I have an Ingress object that is not routing the traffic to the Kubernetes cluster.
 What are the reasons and how do you troubleshoot that?
 1. Check if the Ingress Controller is Installed and Running